depasquale-lab/StateSpaceDynamics.jl/docs/src/getting_started.md

 ![gaussian_data](assets/gmm_data_plot.png)

-We then fit a model:
+We then fit a gaussian mixture model to the data using Expectation-Maximization:
 ```julia
 k = 2
 data_dim = 2